0xc1c4da/narscala/README.md

 # Narscala

-A Scala implementation of Dr. Pei Wang's Non-Axiomatic Reasoning System.
+A headless Scala implementation of Dr. Pei Wang's Non-Axiomatic Reasoning System.

+Narscala will be written in a declarative manner, with concurrency in mind.

 This implementation is primarily for my own learning & understanding of Non-Axiomatic Logic & NARS as a whole.